datastax/spark-cassandra-connector/doc/2_loading.md

 // CassandraRow{word: foo, count: 20}
 ```

-### Using fake CassandraRDD implementation
+### Using emptyCassandraRDD implementation

-In some cases there may be a need to use an empty RDD which is an instance of `CassandraRDD` but it
-does not perform any validation for the existence of the provided table and columns and it does not
-even try to fetch the results from the database.
-Such an RDD can represent a table which does not
+To create an instance of `CassandraRDD` for a table which does exist use the emptyCassandraRDD method.
+EmptyCassandraRDDs do not perform validation or create partitions so they can be used to represent absent
-exist.
-To create one, either initialize `CassandraRDD` as usual and then call `toEmptyCassandraRDD`
+tables.
+To create one, either initialize a `CassandraRDD` as usual and then call `toEmptyCassandraRDD`
 method on it or call `emptyCassandraTable` method on Spark context.

 Example: